deep-bi/flink-connector-compress/README.md

 # PyFlink Compress Connector

-This small library provides Python wrapper around Java API for writing compressed bulk file sinks.
+This small library provides Python wrapper around Java API for writing compressed bulk file sinks Should be compatible with any Flink version above 1.15.0.
+As long as the Java API does not change the Python code will be valid.

 ## Example usage